 12.4.4.
 As from 1 September [2028/9], Contracting Parties applying this Regulation shall not be obliged to accept type approvals issued to the preceding series of amendments to this Regulation.

 12.4.5.
-Notwithstanding paragraphs 12.4.2. and 12.4.4., Contracting Parties applying this UN Regulation shall continue to accept UN type approvals issued according to any preceding series of amendments to this UN Regulation, for vehicles which are not affected by the provisions introduced with the 05 series of amendments, provided the transitional provisions in these respective previous series of amendments foresee this possibility.
+Notwithstanding paragraphs 12.4.2. and 12.4.4., Contracting Parties applying this UN Regulation shall continue to accept UN type approvals issued according to any of the preceding series of amendments to this UN Regulation, for vehicles which are not affected by the provisions introduced with the 05 series of amendments, provided the transitional provisions in these respective previous series of amendments foresee this possibility.

 12.4.6.
 Until 1 September [2030], type approvals according to the 05 series of amendments to this UN Regulation may be granted to new vehicle types equipped with an Automated Lane Keeping System as defined in UN Regulation No. 157, for vehicles not complying with the requirements of paragraphs [5.8.1. to 5.8.6.] with respect to that Automated Lane Keeping System (ALKS).

+12.4.7 Contracting Parties applying this Regulation shall continue to accept UN type approvals for vehicle types equipped with an Automated Lane Keeping System as defined in UN Regulation No. 157, for vehicles not complying with the requirements of paragraph 5.8. with respect to that Automated Lane Keeping System (ALKS), first issued before 1 September 2030.

 Paragraphs 12.4. to 12.6. (former), renumber as paragraphs 12.5. to 12.7.